Public health means health and medical initiatives that focus on:

 From 2005 the New Zealand Census Mortality Study linked census and death records.
 Researchers measured socio-economic position before death – this approach showed that low socio-economic status caused ill health, rather than the other way round.

 The economic reforms of the 1980s and 1990s were seen by some as increasing social inequalities in health.
-In the 2000s the government developed specific policies on inequalities in response to this.
+In the 2000s the government developed specific policies in response to this problem.
 District health boards (established in 2001) had a statutory obligation to reduce inequalities.
-The Department of Health published a series of reports on this topic from 2002.
+The Ministry of Health published a series of reports on this topic from 2002.
 Reducing inequalities was at the heart of many public health initiatives.

 Concern about inequalities was not confined to the health sector.
 Because socio-economic position is determined by factors including employment, income and housing, a ‘whole of government’ approach was advocated.
 This meant that sectors such as social welfare, education and housing, as well as local government, were seen to have a role in reducing health inequalities.

 Statements made by health practitioners in the late 1960s and early 1970s about the health-status disparity between Māori and Pākehā would sound familiar to people living in the 21st century.
-In 1969 the New Zealand Medical Journal editor described Māori health as ‘our particular problem with underprivilege in the midst of plenty,’ and in 1972 wrote ‘nothing can conceal the unpalatable fact that for the most part the Maori is at much greater disadvantage healthwise than the European.’1
+The editor of the New Zealand Medical Journal in 1969 described Māori health as ‘our particular problem with underprivilege in the midst of plenty,’ and in 1972 wrote that ‘nothing can conceal the unpalatable fact that for the most part the Maori is at much greater disadvantage healthwise than the European.’1

 The Māori population was devastated by new diseases brought to New Zealand by visitors and settlers, and declined for most of the 19th century.
 This, combined with significant land loss, set the scene for poor Māori health compared to other ethnicities into the 21st century.